Gyeongju Historic Areas South Korea

 • Beautiful Bulguksa Temple

-• Artificial Wolji pond (Anapji), hiding the secrets of the ancient capital
+• The artificial Wolji pond (Anapji), hiding the secrets of the ancient capital

-All these places are Korea’s great cultural heritage and an interesting lesson about the country’s history.
+All these places are part of Korea’s great cultural heritage and provide an interesting lesson about the country’s history.

 Yangdong Village